ImageMagick/Usage-Markdown/formats/index.md

 Doing this is not recommended, and not just because it is slow.

-By your fixed file size method, a simple image might come out at quality 90%, but contain 50k of unnecessary data, where as a complicated image would have to drop to quality 30% and be exhibiting JPEG artifacts (or to put it less technically, it would look rubbish) due to a shortage of data for the detail present.
+By your fixed file size method, a simple image might come out at quality 90%, but contain 50k of unnecessary data, whereas a complicated image would have to drop to quality 30% and be exhibiting JPEG artifacts (or to put it less technically, it would look rubbish) due to a shortage of data for the detail present.

 The better idea is to find a single quality setting that produces an average file size of 100KB for a reasonable selection of your images.
 Even then images with not much detail in may come out at only 50k.